paazmaya/shigehachi/README.md

 ## Command line options

-The output of `shigehachi -h` pretty much covers all the options:
+The output of `shigehachi --help` pretty much covers all the options:

 ```sh
 shigehachi [options]